nikolaswise/nikolas.ws/src/cv.md

 ### University of Oregon
 #### Adjunct Instructor

 Lead workshop J608 _Introduction to Web Design_ for Multimedia Journalism masters candidates.
-Course covered web development basics including an introduction to HTML, CSS, and Javascript along with industry best-practices using Github and Markdown.
-Focused on strategies for communicating with a team about design.
+Course covers web development basics including an introduction to HTML, CSS, and Javascript along with industry best-practices using Github and Markdown.
+Primarily focused on strategies for communicating with a team about design.

 <date>2013</date>
 ### We Love Words
 #### Product Designer & Developer

 Developed brand identity and web properties for Paris-based start up <a href="http://welovewords.com/">We Love Words</a>.
-We Love Words focuses on both giving writers a social platform, and creating a <a href="http://www.youlovewords.com/">marketplace for companies and brands to locate and hire copywriters</a>.
+We Love Words focuses on both giving writers a social platform, and creating a <a href="http://www.youlovewords.com/">marketplace</a> for companies and brands to locate and hire copywriters.
 Work included designing and implementing strategies to meet both requirements.

 <date>2011 – 2012</date>
 ### lone goose press